 APT Threats: An advanced persistent threat (APT) is a stealthy computer network threat actor, typically a nation-state or state-sponsored group, that gains unauthorized access to a computer network and remains undetected for an extended period.

 Authentication: The process of identifying yourself and the verification that you’re who you say you are.
-Computers where restricted information is stored may require you to enter your username and password to gain access.
+Computers where restricted information is stored may require you to enter your username and password to gain access usually as a form of security/ cybersecurity.

 Bandwidth: A measurement of the amount of data that can be transmitted over a network at any given time.
 The higher the network’s bandwidth, the greater the volume of data that can be transmitted.
 Network bandwidth is usually expressed in bits per second (bps); modern networks typically have speeds measured in the millions of bits per second (megabits per second, or Mbps) or billions of bits per second (gigabits per second, or Gbps).